Predhin/FrontEndEngineeringChallenge/README.md

 ## Solution

 This application is build with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.
-The backend server is running on port 5000 which is hosting the endpoint for search.
+The backend server is running on port 5000 which is hosting the endpoint for search(http://localhost:5000/api/search).
+All the features mentioned above are implemented.

 ## Installation

 Run `npm i` to install all dependencies of application.

-## Development server
+## Run application

-Run `npm run dev` for a dev server.
+Run `npm run dev` to start the application.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## TODO

 - [ ] Unit testing
 - [ ] improve Code Comments
 - [ ] Containarize app